 *Leonard Cohen saw the future, and it was murder

-I have little need to wear iPod and headphones, because there is already much music running through my brain.
-Usually the setting is on "shuffle."
+I don't wear iPod and headphones; there is already much music running through my brain.
+Usually the setting is "shuffle."

 *I like to ride my bicycle; I like to ride my bike.
 If you'd like to get me a pair of fenders for Christmas, I'd be most charmed.